Policy Management Responsibility

 - While research is a necessary part of establishing effective impact strategies, UWCA shall at all times ensure that such research is targeted toward sustaining positive impact in the lives of Calgarians in alignment with the Board approved Strategic Plan.

 - UWCA shall at all times, in any investment, maintain a non-partisan position around the issues it is addressing.
 Accordingly, any advocacy aimed at addressing these issues shall not support, detract from, or otherwise attempt to influence the public’s attitude to any elected representative or public official.

 F. Financial Control and Risk

-a.
-UWCA Board shall direct management to present an annual budget for all community investment funding, for its approval.
-Prior to approval it should be demonstrated that the organization has sufficient funds to meet the obligations of the annual budget and three to five year forecasted commitments.
+- UWCA Board shall direct management to present an annual budget for all community investment funding, for its approval.
+Prior to approval it should be demonstrated that the organization has sufficient funds to meet the obligations of the annual budget and 3 year forecasted commitments.

 “Funding for all (term) years is contingent upon the successful campaign and the availability of Board approved funds”.

 - Where changes or needs emerge in the course of any given year, the President and CEO may authorize a reallocation of the approved annual Investment Strategy up to 5% of the total.
 Any necessary reallocation beyond this threshold will require Board approval.